 Description of project and tasks

 This task is to be completed in 6 hours.
+The result should work in modern browsers.

 The first 3 hours you will create the worked prototype of application using JavaScript ensuring the app works correctly in different web browsers, following the requirements described below.